 In time and with grieving

-As it becomes the very thing
+As your pain becomes the very thing

 You bend willingly to accept